-Students may however appeal their examination results with their school or ministry of education (whichever is responsible for providing the examination results).
-If this appeal is successful and you then meet the conditions of the offer, your offer will be reinstated.
+You may, however, appeal your examination results with your school or Ministry of Education (whichever is responsible for providing the examination results).
+If this appeal is successful and you then meet the conditions of your offer, the offer will be reinstated.

 If you cannot produce evidence of your scholarship status, e.g. an official government scholarship letter or financial guarantee, you will be required to pay your tuition fees prior to registration, which RCSI will reimburse as soon as your scholarship is confirmed.

 It is not possible to request a change to your six-year offer unless you have met or exceeded the minimum academic requirements for the five-year medicine programme.
 Due to the competitive nature of five-year medicine entry, prediction or attainment of minimum academic requirements may not be sufficient to secure an offer.

 It may, however, be possible to change your five-year offer to a six-year offer but you will need to provide valid reasons for the move and the change is not guaranteed and will depend on availability of seats on the six-year programme at the time of the request.

 Each deferral request is reviewed on a case-by-case basis by the RCSI Admissions Committee.

 Deferral requests must be in writing and demonstrate that you are facing unforeseen financial, medical or personal circumstances which prevent you from commencing the academic programme on time.

 Deferral requests based on COVID-19 restrictions, which are outside of your control, will be dealt with by the Admissions Office later this summer.

 Please note that RCSI does not offer deferrals to students who simply change their minds in advance of the registration date.